 - Student takes Angle Pairs quiz.

-- Once finished with the quiz, the student is offered an opportunity to retake the Distance & Midpoint quiz only if they show the teacher a completed analysis/practice handout and marked progress of their checklist in their folder.
+- Once finished with the quiz, the student is offered an opportunity to retake the Distance & Midpoint quiz.

 - Teacher grades Angles Pairs quiz and Distance & Midpoint retake and puts grades in personal spreadsheet.

-- We go over Angle Pairs quiz in class next day, but we most likely will not go over the Distance & Midpoint retake because of time limitations and the fact that many kids will not choose to retake.
+- We go over Angle Pairs quiz in class next day, but we most likely will not go over the Distance & Midpoint retake because of time limitations.

 - Student receives and corrects Angle Pairs quiz.
 In addition, student receives and completes an Angle Pairs analysis/practice handout.
 This handout can be completed any time before our next quiz day.
-The student only qualifies for an Angles Pairs retake if the analysis/practice handout is completed and grade progress has been marked on his or her concept checklist.
+Grade progress is also marked by student on his or her concept checklist.